Is Map Reading Dead? A Cautionary Tale...

 Google Maps had just been replaced with Apple Maps, and with it came a new cartographic style for the iPhone’s Maps app.

-One of the most noticeable changes to the cartography was a new set of colors for the map’s roads.
-Arterial roads, which were yellow on Google Maps, were now white on Apple Maps:
+One of the most noticeable changes was a new set of colors for the map’s roads.
+Arterial roads, which were yellow on Google Maps, were now white on Apple’s:

 Pictured above: Google Maps & Apple Maps at the time of Apple Maps’s announcement in June 2012.
 Note the yellow arterial roads on Google’s map vs the white arterials on Apple’s.